FamilySearch/GEDCOM.io/_pages/techfaqs.md

 # How do I record illegitimate children?

-This is one of many relationship situations with many possible technical complications, the best solutions to which are being discussed for possible revision in subsequent versions of GECDOM.
+This is one of many relationship situations with many possible technical complications, the best solutions to which are being discussed for possible revision in subsequent versions of FamilySearch GECDOM.

 At present, the best available tool is `INDI.FAMC.PEDI`, one for each family: